weip2008/LearnTorch/gru/doc/2024-10-08 Dialogue about TA AI etc.md

 While technical analysis doesn't account for the intrinsic value of a stock, it offers insights into market psychology and can be used in conjunction with fundamental analysis for a more comprehensive approach.

-### is technical analysis  just like geometry auxiliary lines helping people solve the problem, or it really reveal the real market?
+## Is technical analysis  just like geometry auxiliary lines helping people solve the problem, or it really reveals the real market?

 That's a very insightful question!
 The analogy of **technical analysis being like geometry's auxiliary lines** is quite fitting in many ways.
 Let's explore this idea in depth: